-How Brexit impacts British citizens
+How Brexit Impacts British Citizens

 Now that the UK is no longer in the EU, there are certain restrictions in place for Brits wanting to live, study or work in an EU member state.
 UK nationals now need a visa if they want to stay in the EU for more than 90 days in a 180-day period.

-Exceptions apply, namely some EU member states and the UK have a withdrawl agreement that protects the residence rights of EU nationals and their family members living in the UK, and vice versa.
-However, this protection for EU nationals and British citizens is not automatic in other EU countries or in the UK.
+Exceptions apply, namely some EU member states and the UK have a withdrawal agreement that protects the residence rights of EU nationals and their family members living in the UK, and vice versa.
+However, this protection for EU nationals and British citizens is not automatic in other EU countries or the UK.
 There is also a UK national support fund in many countries.
 The UK nationals support fund is meant to support British citizens already in the country to understand the next steps to continue residing in their EU country of residence.